 How Does Ketamine Feel?

-• The effects of ketamine, which most patients find pleasant, last for approximately 45 minutes.
+The effects of ketamine, which most patients find pleasant, last for approximately 45 minutes.
 These effects can make you feel “far from” your body, and facilitate shifts in perception that can often feel expansive in nature.
 Your motor and verbal abilities will be reduced, so you’ll be lying down in a comfortable position during the experience.
 Once these effects subside, your psychotherapist will spend the remainder of your appointment giving you space to process and discuss your experience.
 While it may feel hard to articulate what happens during the experience, patients feel like the insights gained are clear.

 How Does Ketamine-Assisted Psychotherapy Work?

-1. Initial Consultation with Journey Clinical
+1. Initial Consultation

-1. Initial Consultation with Journey Clinical
+1. Initial Consultation

-1. Initial Consultation with Journey Clinical
+1. Initial Consultation

-• If Journey Clinical’s medical team determines that you are eligible for KAP, they will develop a personalized Ketamine prescription and outcome monitoring plan for you.
+If the medical provider determines that you are eligible for KAP, they will develop a personalized Ketamine prescription and outcome monitoring plan for you.

 2. Preparation sessions

-1. Initial Consultation with Journey Clinical
+1. Initial Consultation

-1. Initial Consultation with Journey Clinical
+1. Initial Consultation

-• Once you receive your ketamine lozenges, we will schedule time together for our KAP preparation, dosing and integration sessions.
+Once you receive your ketamine prescription, we will schedule time together for our KAP preparation, dosing and integration sessions.
 Preparation session(s) will be scheduled just like regular therapy sessions prior to the KAP dosing session.
 The goal of a preparation session(s) is to align on the process and set intentions for our KAP sessions together.

 3. KAP Dosing Session

-1. Initial Consultation with Journey Clinical
+1. Initial Consultation

 4. Integration Sessions